ionuttbara/windows-defender-remover/README.md

 **RESPONSE:** Run the desired ".bat" file from cmd with PowerRun (by dragging to the executable).
 You must reboot to take effect of the removal.

 2️⃣.
-Why I used .NET 4.7.2 to realize the GUI of the Defender Remover?

-**RESPONSE:** I've used .NET 4.7.2 to realize the GUI because I want the app to be lighter in size.

-3️⃣.
 What are the ideal conditions for running the remover version of the script?

 **RESPONSE:** The "ideal" condition is to run the Remover Version of the script on a Clean Installation of Windows.
 Why do I recommend that?
 Because the "Windows Intelligence Update" would not be installed and thus no defender package.